 His interest in photography began as a means of documenting plants but quickly expanded into other subjects.
 He was encouraged by Claudine Laabs, a leading bird photographer, to exhibit his photos of plants and Smithers held numerous one-person shows of his work in the U.S. and elsewhere.
 He won many photo awards and was the recipient of the Royal Horticultural Society’s Gold Medal for his plant photography.

 These two photos of Ajijic were taken in about 1944, well before the village spread into the surrounding hills.
 The upper photo shows a typical local chinchorro (seine net) drying on the beach.

-Later in life Smithers made series of TV programs on foreign affairs for the BBC, gained a doctorate in history from Oxford (1954) and a doctorate in jurisprudence from the University of Zurich (1970).
+Later in life Smithers made a series of TV programs on foreign affairs for the BBC, gained a doctorate in history from Oxford (1954), and completed a doctorate in jurisprudence from the University of Zurich (1970).
 He was a British parliamentarian for many years and served as Secretary General on the Council of Europe in Strasbourg from 1964 to 1969.